imbrem/tekne.dev/src/routes/blog/building-inductive-ssa.md

     style="max-width:25em;width:100%;display:block;margin-left: auto;margin-right: auto;"
     alt="A representation of a control-flow graph">

-But edges to our grandchildren would violate the dominance structure!
+But edges to our grandchildren would violate the dominance structure, since, for example, adding an edge from $A$ to $C$ would create a path from the entry to $C$ which does not reach $B$.

 <img src={dominance_tree_add_bad}
     style="max-width:25em;width:100%;display:block;margin-left: auto;margin-right: auto;"
     alt="A representation of a control-flow graph">

-This points to an organization of our program into scopes, as follows
+This points to an organization of our program into _regions_, such that
+- Each node in the dominance tree is the _entry block_ of its region
+- The children of that node are the region's _children_
+- All a node's descendants, including the node itself, are considered inside that node's region

 <img src={dominance_scope_annotated}
     style="max-width:40em;width:100%;display:block;margin-left: auto;margin-right: auto;"
     alt="A representation of a control-flow graph">

-Now, the correctness rule becomes very simple: "every control-flow edge going from outside a region to inside a region must target the entry-block of that region."
-This naturally points to the data structure
+Now, the correctness rule becomes very simple: "every control-flow edge going from the outside of a region to the inside of a region must target the entry-block of that region."

+We might hence represent a region as a basic block, followed by a list of child regions which only this _entry block_ can call (the entry blocks of)

 <img src={region_diagram}
     style="max-width:40em;width:100%;display:block;margin-left: auto;margin-right: auto;"
     alt="A representation of a control-flow graph">

-In particular, we may introduce the syntactic class of regions $l, r$ to implement this as follows
+In particular, we may introduce the syntactic class of regions $l, r$ with typing rule

 $$
 \boxed{\Gamma \vdash r \rhd \mathcal{L}}
 $$